December 22, 2022 Car Accidents

 Once you reach a settlement, the defendant’s insurance company will draft a release.
 This document will essentially waive your right to pursue legal action against the at-fault driver for the same incident.
 In exchange, you will receive payment.

 You need to sign this release before you receive your check.
-Your Nevada car accident attorney will carefully review this document with you to ensure that your rights are protected and that the settlement amount is adequate.
+Your personal injury attorney will carefully review this document with you to ensure that your rights are protected and that the settlement amount is adequate.
 If necessary, your lawyer may negotiate to have the terms of the release changed.

 After you sign the release, the insurance company will issue your settlement check and mail it to your lawyer.
 Depending on the company, it could take a week or longer for the check to be issued.